-The ISASS outlines eligibility criteria and contraindications relative to minimally invasive surgical sacroiliac joint fusion (MIS SIJF)-), but does not endorse any specific MIS SIJ system.
+The ISASS outlines eligibility criteria and contraindications relative to minimally invasive surgical sacroiliac joint fusion (MIS SIJF).
 A meta-analysis was conducted, and the results for patients following MIS SIJF demonstrated steadily and considerably lower SIJ pain scores and ODI (Oswestry Disability Index) scores when compared to baseline scores.
-Evidence from 2-RCTStwo random controlled trials and 5five multicenter prospective studies specifically demonstrated pain relief, disability reduction and improvement in QOL (quality of life) were significantly higher in patients treated with MIS SIJF when compared to nonsurgically treated patients.
+Evidence from 2 RCTS and 5 multicenter prospective studies specifically demonstrated pain relief, disability reduction and improvement in QOL (quality of life) were significantly higher in patients treated with MIS SIJF when compared to nonsurgically treated patients.
 The ISASS concludes that MIS SIJF is "a recognized safe, predictable, and preferred surgical method for the management of intractable, debilitating primary or secondary SIJ pain disorders".
-The ISASS noted a scarce amount of published literature on minimally invasive SIJ fusion using a posterior approach.
-The society concluded that the instrumentation utilized in a MIS SIJ procedure is the surgeon's preference.
-25
+17